 When did you get married?

 Luke and I got legally married on 16 September 2017 at the Register Office with two of our friends joining us as witnesses.
 We were still planning a big wedding, with a blessing ceremony and reception, which took place on 16 May 2018, two years to the day after we first met.
 We'll celebrate September as our anniversary since we considered ourselves married from September, though still (mostly) publicly presented ourselves as engaged until May.
 Read more about our wedding:

 What do you use to create graphics and edit images?

 With Lightroom, came Photoshop.
-(The bundle is only $10/month.)
+(The bundle is only $9.99/month.)
 I'm less familiar with Photoshop, but I did figure out how to do a few things in it and have used it to create .png images that I've then imported into Canva to create graphics.

 Do you make money through your blog?